KTA at The University of Texas at Austin

 Kappa Tau Alpha is a national honor society for students in journalism and mass communication.
-Our chapter, in the School of Journalism at The University of Texas, was established in 1961, and is named in honor of a longtime professor of journalism, Olin Hinkle.
+Our chapter, in the School of Journalism and Media at The University of Texas, was established in 1961 and is named in honor of a longtime professor of journalism, Olin Hinkle.

 The University of Texas chapter of KTA has two advisers, Professor Kevin Robbins and Dr. Mary Bock.

-One invited to KTA, students are asked to pay a nominal fee (it was $30 in 2018 but this may go up slightly in 2019).
-The fee and includes a certificate and a commemorative pin.
+Once invited to KTA, students are asked to pay a nominal fee which includes a certificate and a commemorative pin.
 The process for identifying the top-ten percent of graduating seniors starts early in the spring semester and invitations will go out sometime around early March.
-There are no special activities or obligations with becoming a member of KTA, but inductees are expected to maintain the organization’s high standards of media practice and ethics.
+There are no special activities or obligations to become a member of KTA, but inductees are expected to maintain the organization’s high standards of media practice and ethics.

 The chapter at the Missouri School of Journalism is the original chapter of the Society, founded in 1910 by the School’s first dean, Walter Williams.
-The University of Missouri serves as the national headquarters for the Society and its 96 campus chapters, including ours at Texas.
+The University of Missouri serves as the national headquarters for the Society and its 96 campus chapters, including ours at The University of Texas at Austin.
 Dr. Bock has been a member of KTA since she was inducted as an undergraduate at Drake University in 1982.